-- Preview Email Newsletter

 WASHINGTON, July 11 -- Medicines for Europe, Brussels, Belgium, has submitted comments to the U.S. Department of Commerce Bureau of Industry and Security regarding its Section 232 investigation into the national security implications of pharmaceutical imports.
 The organization emphasized the critical role of global supply chains in meeting U.S. demand for medicines and warned against the imposition of tariffs, citing potential disruptions and shortages.

-Medicines for Europe highlighted that the more ST
+Medicines for Europe highlighted that the U.S. relies heavily on non-U.S. manufacturers for more ST

 Michigan DNR Calls for Streamlined Habitat Conservation Processes in Public Comment Letter (10)